odin-lang/odin-lang.org/content/docs/faq.md

 ## Implementation
 ### What does the compiler use?
 The compiler is written in C++ but in a very C style.
 For the current backend, LLVM is used to translate code to platform specific code.
-A custom backend is in development.

 ## Changes from C/C++
 ### Why is the syntax so different from C?